quicwg/qlog/draft-marx-qlog-main-schema.md

 * double : 64-bit floating point value
 * byte : an individual raw byte (8-bit) value (use array&lt;byte&gt; or the
   shorthand "bytes" to specify a binary blob)
-* string : list of ASCII encoded characters
+* string : list of Unicode (typically UTF-8) encoded characters
 * boolean : boolean
 * enum: fixed list of values (Unless explicity defined, the value of an enum entry is the string version of its name (e.g., initial = "initial"))